 What Is an Issuing Bank?

-The issuing bank serves as a middleman between the acquiring bank or card network and the card holder, by going into contract with the card holder on the account terms and repayment credit card transactions.
-The issuing bank is the one in charge of the customer’s financial information and account data, using this data to process customer’s credit card application and setting the credit card limit available to the customer.
+We can say that the issuing bank serves as a middleman between the acquiring bank or card network and the cardholder by entering into a contract with the card owner on the account terms and repayment of credit card transactions.
+Note that some banks operate as both an acquiring bank and an issuing bank.

 Latest posts by Sandra Wróbel-Konior (see all)